mto79/ansible_collection_mto79.system/roles/firewall/README.md

 # Ansible role - mto79.system.firewall

 This is an Ansible role to install and configure firewall.
-Include more information about motd in this section.
+Include more information about firewall in this section.

 ## Table of Contents